DIP: Unsupervised Dense In-Context Post-training of Visual Representations: Experiments

 \parag{Comparison with DINOv2R and NeCo.} We compare our \ours method with DINOv2R, the base model for our post-training, and NeCo, a recent method that also post-trains DINOv2R.
 In \cref{tab:ic_segm_many} we evaluate these methods on in-context semantic segmentation tasks across six datasets.

-Our approach demonstrates consistent performance improvements over DINOv2R on all datasets, both in-domain (COCO) and out-of-domain (ADE20K, PascalVOC, Pascal-Context, and Cityscapes), highlighting the generalization capability of our learned representations.
-Compared to NeCo, our \ours consistently improves over DINOv2R, which is not the case for NeCo, achieving higher mIoU improvements in most cases and a higher average performance improvement (see ``Avg.
+Our approach shows consistent improvements over DINOv2R on all datasets, both in-domain (COCO) and out-of-domain (ADE20K, PascalVOC, Pascal-Context, and Cityscapes), highlighting the generalization capability of our representations.
+Unlike NeCo, our \ours consistently improves over DINOv2R, achieving higher mIoU and average performance improvements (see ``Avg.
 Delta" in \cref{tab:ic_segm_many}).

 \parag{Intra-task domain shift.} In \cref{tab:ic_segm_many}, the CS$\rightarrow$ACDC setting evaluates the robustness of the learned representations to domain shifts between the support set and query images during the downstream stage, as explained in \cref{sec:setup}.
 Although our post-training \ours method is not specifically designed to improve this type of robustness, it still achieves a 1.6 mIoU improvement over DINOv2R for ViT-B.